-- (a) When the fair value is evidenced by a quoted price in an active market for an identical asset or liability (i.e. a Level 1 input) or based on a valuation technique that uses only data from - (b) In all other cases, the difference is deferred and the timing of recognition of deferred day one profit or loss is determined individually.
+- (a) When the fair value is evidenced by a quoted price in an active market for an identical asset or liability (i.e. a Level 1 input) or based on a valuation technique that uses only data from observable markets, the difference is recognised as a gain or loss. - (b) In all other cases, the difference is deferred and the timing of recognition of deferred day one profit or loss is determined individually.
 It is either amortised over the life of the instrument, deferred until the instrument's fair value can be determined using market observable inputs, or realised through settlement.